stephengold/Libbulletjme/README.md

 I am grateful to ["dustContributor"](https://github.com/dustContributor) for [optimizing the cleaner thread](https://github.com/stephengold/Libbulletjme/pull/13).

+I am grateful to "elmfrain" for authoring the `GearJoint` class.

 I am grateful to [Github], [Sonatype], [AppVeyor], [Travis], [MacStadium], [JFrog], and [Imgur] for providing free hosting for this project